mertbulan/mertbulan.github.io/_posts/2020-12-20-my-smart-home-setup-with-raspberry-pi-and-home-assistant.md

 I have been using them like this since September and based on my calculations, I am expecting to get around 50€ back from my landlord from 480€ that I paid as heating cost.
 I also realized that I wasted so much energy at the beginning of the year because I just left the valves as they are for 4 months, but next year, I am expecting to get around 125€ back based on my calculations, but of course I am assuming that I am going to work from home until April.
 Otherwise, the money that I going to save would be around 175€ because there will be no reason to keep the temperature at 22 °C in my living room when I am at the office.

-#### Sensor
+#### Sensors

-In the beginning, I was planning to put a sensor in each room but then after buying the smart radiator controllers, I didn't see any reason to buy them because those controllers also show the current temperature in the rooms.
+In the beginning, I was planning to put a temprature sensor in each room but then after buying the smart radiator controllers, I didn't see any reason to buy them because those controllers also show the current temperature in the rooms.
 I bought only one [Aqara Smart Temperature and Humidity Sensor](https://www.aqara.com/en/temperature_humidity_sensor.html) for 16,69€ and placed it in my kitchen.
 To be able to connect this sensor to the hub, I had to buy RaspBee as I mentioned before.
 With [deCONZ integration](https://www.home-assistant.io/integrations/deconz/), I easily connected to my Home Assistant setup.

+The second sensor that I connected to my hub is [Aqara Vibration Sensor](https://www.aqara.com/eu/vibration_sensor.html).
+I connected it as the same way as I connected the temprature sensor.
+I used this motion sensor for mail physical mailbox.
+I put the sensor inside of my mailbox and whenever I receive a letter, I get a notification on my iPhone and MacBook.

 #### Air